TheDauntless/Magisk-Frida-Server/README.md

-# Magisk Frida server module for Android
+# Magisk Frida-Server module for Android

 This is a Magisk Module that installs [Frida server](https://www.frida.re), a popular reverse-engineering tool.